radiant-rstats/radiant/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Fixed the links in the vignette.
 Thanks!
 * Radiant is a shiny app and all help associated with its sub-packages (e.g., radiant.data) is available when your run the app (see inst/app/tools/help in 'radiant.data' for its source markdown files).
 Having access to these help files through the user interface is more convenient than through R or Rstudio help because you also see it directly in the browser.
 See https://youtu.be/9qAQio9Hb7k?t=53 for an illustration.
-Note that users have acces to these helpfiles even if they are offline (i.e., they are part of the radiant packages).
+Note that users have access to these help files even if they are offline (i.e., they are part of the radiant packages).
 * I still have links to the _Report_ and _Code_ page on github in the vignette.
 These are not function manuals but illustrate how to use the shiny user interface.
-* For reference, maybe it is usefull to mention that the structure of the radiant package is somewhat similar to the recently released 'tidyverse' package that pools functionality across several packages
+* For reference, maybe it is useful to mention that the structure of the radiant package is somewhat similar to the recently released 'tidyverse' package that pools functionality across several packages
 * I now show `help(package = radiant.data)` rather than the github links to the manuals.
 I hope that is what you were looking for
 * There are no examples because the package is an rstudio addin and a shiny app.
 The UI code is in inst/app and must be tested interactively.
 The code in R/ is for running and updating the application and is only used in interactive sessions.
 In sum, testing, including examples, must be done by the package maintainer and the end-user.
 The analysis code used as part of the different Radiant menu's is in the packages radiant.data, radiant.design, radiant.basics, radiant.model, and radiant.multivariate that I recently submitted to CRAN and is tested there.